turingschool/front-end-curriculum/lessons/module-1/aria-accessibility.md

 [Learn more about the extensive list of properties and states available in the documentation](https://msdn.microsoft.com/en-us/library/hh801958(v=vs.85).aspx).

-## Your Turn
+### Your Turn
 <!-- Turn and discuss with your neighbor.
 Answer these questions and come up with an analogies for role, state and properties -->

-What is a role?

-When do you not need to add a role to an element?

-What are states?

-What are properties?
+Turn to your neighbor and explain what a property is?
+How are properties different from state?

 ## Video ##